Frequently asked questions

 Do I need a diagnosis to do neurofeedback?

-No. Many people come because of symptoms and quality-of-life concerns, rather than a formal diagnosis.
+Many people come because of symptoms, regulation difficulties, or quality-of-life concerns rather than a formal diagnosis.

 How do I get started?

-A free 20-minute consultation gives us a chance to clarify your goals, relevant history, what you have already tried, and whether neurofeedback seems like a good fit.
+A free 20-minute consultation gives us a chance to clarify what you are hoping for, relevant history, what you have already tried, and whether ILF neurofeedback seems like a suitable place to begin.

 If your question is not covered here